OpenBazaar/openbazaar-desktop/docs/connectionIssues.md

 To enable SSL on your remote server, follow this [doc](https://github.com/OpenBazaar/openbazaar-go/blob/master/docs/ssl.md).

-You may want to change "rootCA" to something else like "ob1CA" to avoid issues with duplicate certifications on your computer.
-Change all instances of "rootCA" in the instructions at the link above to a word or phrase, no spaces, of your choosing.

 You may also find this [guide to remote server security helpful.](https://github.com/OpenBazaar/openbazaar-go/blob/master/docs/security.md#basic-authentication)

-When you install the rootCA.crt file on your client machine, be sure to enable it as a trusted certificate.
+When you install the OpenBazaar.crt file on your client machine, be sure to enable it as a trusted certificate.

 On OSX, this is done via the Always Trust button.